FOLLOW US

 You must register with the police within 3 days of your arrival, but any registered hotel or guest house will do this for you.
 If you are staying in self-catering accommodation, or with friends or family, check registration arrangements with your booking agent or your host.
 If you do not register your presence in Slovenia, you could get a fine.

-Vaccination requirements
+Vaccine requirements

 Customs rules

-Taking food and drink into Slovenia
+Taking food into Slovenia

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant at all times.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.